 Submitting to journals with fast response times helps keep you motivated.

 All of these journals respond to submissions within a month.
 The response time data is based on information from Duotrope and The (Submission) Grinder.

-Most, but not all, of them are open for submissions now.
+Please note, not all of these publications are currently open for submission.

 Poets Respond - Rattle